 - Bring to the relish to the boil on medium heat then reduce heat to simmer.
 Check and stir the relish every 15 minutes.

-- Taste the relish whilst it is still cooking so you can adjust the seasoning (sugar, salt and spices)
+- Taste the relish whilst it is still cooking so you can adjust the seasoning – sugar and spices.

 - About half way through your cooking time, wash your jars and lids in warm soapy water, rinse and dry off in an oven pre-set to 100oC.
 Keep them in the oven until your green tomato relish is cooked.
 If you are heat preserving your relish, then prepare your boiling water or preserver as outlined below.